Vinai/module-example-gummypoints/readme.md

 It will return a random integer value.

 The module also provides a customer data section with the code `customer-gummypoints`.
-It is refreshed during login, logout and `checkout/onepage/saveOrder` actions.
+It is refreshed during login, logout, `checkout/onepage/saveOrder` and add to cart actions.